 1. What Is Flood Insurance?

+You may wonder whether you really need a flood policy.
 But here’s the thing: Flood damage is typically not covered under your home insurance policy.
-To be protected, you need this additional policy.

-If you’re wondering whether or not you live in a high-risk flood area, you can type in your street address and find out here.
+To find out whether you live in a high-risk flood area, you can go to FEMA’s website and type in your street address.

 But even if you live in an area with low or moderate flood risk, you may still want to buy a policy.
-Here’s why: According to the NFIP, a single inch of flood water in your home can result in $25,000 of damage to your property.
+Here’s why: According to the NFIP, a single inch of floodwater in your home can cause $25,000 of damage to your property.

-What you don’t want is to find out after a flood that you’re not covered under your home insurance.
+What you don’t want is to find out after a flood that you’re not covered under your home insurance policy.
 Because by then it’s too late.
-The damage is already done and you’re left without recourse.
+The potentially extensive damage is already done.

 2. What Does Flood Insurance Cover?